 - Algotek, cofounded by undergrads Tyler Young, David Crinnion, Tanner Stickling, and Justin LeBuhn, is a 100 percent biodegradable algae-based plastic alternative focused on disrupting the packaging industry.

 - Trail Supply Co., successfully launched by undergraduate Spencer Holton, provides a resupply service for long-distance hikers of the Pacific Crest Trail, Appalachian Trail, and John Muir Trail.

-- Bliss Northwest Bridal, successfully launched online and in Bend, Oregon, by Jennifer Albertson ’17, offers a decidedly millennial approach to weddings with a full-service showroom, shop, and planning enterprise.
+- Bliss Northwest Bridal, successfully launched online and in Bend, Oregon, by Jennifer Albertson, class of 2017, offers a decidedly millennial approach to weddings with a full-service showroom, shop, and planning enterprise.

 - Wildwood Towers, founded by Keenan Hoar ’17 while still in school, launched online in March 2018 after success in the university bookstore’s startup accelerator program.
 Wildwood makes an eye-catching beverage tower made of wood and glass.

 - Feros Freight Innovations, launched by Oregon MBA students Michael Chisholm, Nha Ha, and Jedidiah Womack, developing a hybrid-powered trailer to the freight industry that reduces fuel cost and helps meet increasing regulations.